 Find your true West at the Buffalo Bill Center of the West with a summer internship!
 A student internship with us offers specialized learning experiences in a museum setting, with options in many areas including conservation, education, graphic design, registration, art, and more.

 The Center of the West encourages internship applications for the period from May through August 2014.
-The closing date for applications is March 15, however an early application enhances the consideration you receive.
+The closing date for applications is April 1.

 The Center’s summer internship program provides opportunities for students who want to gain practical museum experience, and to assist students in the development of new or expanded applications for their academic and professional interests.